oduerr/hsk/hsk5_flashcard_spec.md

 	•	When Custom is chosen, show a multi-select to combine levels (e.g., 1+2+3).
 	•	Placement
 	•	Show the Level picker on first app open (no deck loaded yet).
-	•	Also expose it in the ⚙ Gear menu (so it’s hidden during normal use).
+	•	Also expose it in the ⚙ Gear menu (so it's hidden during normal use).
 	•	Loading behavior
 	•	Selecting a level immediately fetch()es its CSV (or multiple CSVs for Custom), merges rows, then starts a New Run.
 	•	After a successful load, persist the deck in LocalStorage for offline reuse.
 	•	If fetch fails: fall back to last deck → else offer file picker / paste.
 	•	UI text (compact)
-	•	“Level: HSK 1…6 / Custom” in Gear; current selection shown in the Info panel (with deck size).
+	•	"Level: HSK 1…6 / Custom" in Gear; current selection shown in the Info panel (with deck size).
 	•	Replay/session compatibility
 	•	Sessions store source.level (e.g., "HSK 4" or "HSK 1+2+3").
-Replay uses the session’s own frozen deck, independent of current Level picker.
+Replay uses the session's own frozen deck, independent of current Level picker.
 	•	Acceptance (short)
 	•	I can select HSK 1–6 (or a Custom combo), the deck loads, and a run starts.
 	•	The chosen level is remembered on reload.